PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Defenses

 \subsection{Knowledge Expansion}

-{\name} injects at most $N$ poisoned texts into a knowledge database for each target question.
+{\name} injects at most $N$ malicious texts into a knowledge database for each target question.
 Thus, if we retrieve $k$ texts, with $k>N$, then it is very likely that $k-N$ texts would be clean ones.
 This inspires us to retrieve more texts to defend against {\name}.
 We call this defense \emph{Knowledge Expansion}.
 We conduct experiments under the default setting, where $N=5$.
 Figures~\ref{Big_k_nq}, \ref{Big_k_hotpotqa}, \ref{Big_k_msmarco} (in Appendix) shows the ASRs, Precision, Recall, and F1-Score for large $k$.
-We find that this defense still cannot completely defend against our {\name} even if $k=50$ (around 10\% retrieved texts are poisoned ones when injecting $N=5$ poisoned texts for each target question).
+We find that this defense still cannot completely defend against our {\name} even if $k=50$ (around 10\% retrieved texts are malicious ones when injecting $N=5$ malicious texts for each target question).
 For instance, {\name} could still achieve 41\% (black-box) and 43\% (white-box) ASR on HotpotQA when $k=50$.
-Additionally, we find that ASR further increases as $N$ increases (shown in Figures~\ref{Big_N_nq}, \ref{Big_N_hotpotqa}, \ref{Big_N_msmarco} in Appendix), which means this defense is less effective when an attacker could inject more poisoned texts into the knowledge database.
-We note that this defense also incurs large computation costs for a LLM to generate an answer due to the long context (caused by more retrieved texts).
+Additionally, we find that ASR further increases as $N$ increases (shown in Figures~\ref{Big_N_nq}, \ref{Big_N_hotpotqa}, \ref{Big_N_msmarco} in Appendix), which means this defense is less effective when an attacker could inject more malicious texts into the knowledge database.
+We note that this defense also incurs large computation costs for an LLM to generate an answer due to the long context (caused by more retrieved texts).